Triple-T/gradle-play-publisher/README.md

 #### Post-processing outputs sanitized by auto resolution

-For example, you could update you app's version name based on the new version code:
+For example, you could update your app's version name based on the new version code:

 ```kt
 import com.github.triplet.gradle.androidpublisher.ResolutionStrategy